 There are a number of factors that can contribute to postpartum depression ranging from changes in hormone levels to a history of depression to fatigue to lifestyle factors.
 Postpartum depression can occur up to one year after having a baby, but it commonly is noticed about three weeks after childbirth.

-Mom will have a scheduled postpartum checkup with her OB/GYN about six weeks after delivery, Dr. Phan says.
+Most moms will have a scheduled postpartum checkup with her OB/GYN about six weeks after delivery.
 However, you should contact your doctor sooner or when you experience any of these signs or symptoms:

 - Loss of identity

 - Complete loss of control

 - Feeling withdrawn, isolated and lonely

 - Change in appetite (either under eating or overeating)

 - Feelings of hopelessness, a sense of failure or guilt